harshitpaunikar1/used-car-price-prediction/.github/project-buildup-history.md

 - Task summary: Evening follow-up: added a prediction interval estimate using quantile regression alongside the point prediction.
 More honest for a use case like this where knowing the uncertainty range matters.
 - Deliverable: Quantile regression added for prediction intervals.
+## 2022-11-21 - Day 5: Presentation and packaging

+- Task summary: Did the final packaging for Used Car Price Prediction today.
+Wrote the README explaining the problem, the approach, and how to run the prediction script.
+Also added a small CLI wrapper that takes car attributes as input and returns a predicted price with confidence interval.
+Tested the wrapper with a few examples to make sure the output formatting was sensible.
+- Deliverable: README written.
+CLI wrapper for predictions added and tested.